MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-step3-installing-configuring-sql.md

 # required metadata

 title: Step 3 Configuring SQL
-description: This article is step 3 of the series of articles covering how to configure Privileged Identity Manager using scripts and it discusses the SQL server configuration steps.
+description: This article is step 3 of the series of articles covering how to configure Microsoft Identity Manager using scripts and it discusses the SQL server configuration steps.
 keywords:
 author: billmath
 ms.author: billmath